2023 Solar Incentives Guide for Mauldin, SC - Tax Credits & Rebates

 Federal Solar Incentives

-Federal solar incentives are probably the first thing that you think of when thinking about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most commonly known federal solar incentive.
-The ITC allows you to claim a tax credit for a predetermined percentage of the cost of your solar system.
+Federal incentives are the kind of incentives that you are most likely to have heard of.
+The Federal Solar Investment Tax Credit, or ITC, is the best-known federal solar incentive.
+The ITC provides a tax credit for a predetermined percentage of your solar system's cost.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to learn more about how the new Clean Energy Credit will apply to you is to speak with your local Mauldin solar panel installers directly.
+The best way to fully understand how the new Clean Energy Credit will apply to you is to speak with your local Mauldin solar panel company directly.

 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
-Similar to federal incentives, these could include rebates, tax credits and more.
-Incentives might be handled by the state of South Carolina, or by your county or municipality.
-Some incentives are available for only a limited time, while others are ongoing.
+Some solar incentives are often also provided by state and local governments.
+Like with federal incentives, these could include tax credits, rebates and more.
+Incentives may be given by your county or municipality, or by the state of South Carolina.
+Certain incentives may be available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Mauldin